brypo/flex-insights-hang-up-by/README.md

 # Flex Solution - Add "Hang Up By" to Flex Insights

-This is a minimal Twilio Flex solution to identify who ended a *voice* Task and [populate that data to Flex Insights](https://www.twilio.com/docs/flex/developer/insights/enhance-integration).
+This is a minimal Twilio Flex proof of concept to identify who ended a *voice* Task and [populate that data to Flex Insights](https://www.twilio.com/docs/flex/developer/insights/enhance-integration).

 This uses both a **Twilio Flex Plugin** and a **Twilio Serverless Function** to determine who ended the Voice interaction.